+(2) Taos.
 Taos, the Firefly operating system, is divided into two major pieces.
 A medium-sized privileged kernel accessed through traps is responsible for thread scheduling, virtual memory, and device access.
-A second, multi-megabyte domain accessed through RPC implements the remaining pieces of the operating system (domain management, local and remote file systems, window management, network protocols, etc.).
+A second, multimegabyte domain accessed through RPC implements the remaining pieces of the operating system (domain management, local and remote file systems, window management, network protocols, etc.).
 Taos does not cache remote files, but each Firefly node is equipped with a small disk for storing local files to reduce the frequency of network operations.

 We measured activity on a Firefly multiprocessor workstation connected to a network of other Fireflies and a remote file server.
 During one five-hour work period, we counted 344,888 local RPC calls, but only 18,366 network RPCs.
-Cross-machine RPCs thus accounted for only 5.3% of all communication activity.
+Cross-machine RPCs thus accounted for only 5.3 percent of all communication activity.

-• UNIX+NFS

-In UNIX, a large-kernel operating system, all local system functions are accessed through kernel traps.
+(3) UNIX+NFS.
+In UNIX,1 a large-kernel operating system, all local system functions are accessed through kernel traps.
 RPC is used only to access remote file servers.
 Although a UNIX system call is not implemented as a cross-domain RPC, in a more decomposed operating system most calls would result in at least one such RPC.

-On a diskless Sun 3 workstation running Sun UNIX+NFS [Sandberg et al. 85], during a period of four days we observed over 100 million operating system calls, but fewer than one million RPCs to file servers.
-Inexpensive system calls, encouraging frequent kernel interaction, and file caching, eliminating many calls to remote file servers, are together responsible for the relatively small number of cross-machine operations.
+On a diskless Sun-3 workstation running Sun UNIX+NFS [15], during a period of four days we observed over 100 million operating system calls, but fewer than one million RPCs to file servers.
+Inexpensive system calls, encouraging